yaraabdullah/Entrepreneaur-Prompt-Gate/README.md

 2. Click "New Project"
 3. Import the repository from GitHub
 4. Vercel will automatically detect Next.js and configure the build settings
+5. **Important**: Add your `GEMINI_API_KEY` environment variable in Vercel project settings
-5. Click "Deploy" and your site will be live in minutes!
+6. Click "Deploy" and your site will be live in minutes!

+## Environment Variables

+- `GEMINI_API_KEY` (required): Your Google Gemini API key for generating optimized prompts ([Get one here](https://makersuite.google.com/app/apikey))

+## Entrepreneurial Stages

+1. **Idea Generation & Business Model** - Define and validate your business concept
+2. **MVP Development** - Build and validate your minimum viable product
+3. **Investor Pitching** - Prepare your pitch deck and investor presentation
+4. **Customer Acquisition & Marketing** - Develop your go-to-market strategy
+5. **Scaling & Growth** - Plan for sustainable growth and scaling
+6. **Operations & Optimization** - Optimize operations and improve efficiency

 ## License